WELCOME TO ETSE!

-Please find below the information for the start of the 2024-25 academic year for the Bachelor degrees of the School of Engineering (ETSE):
+Please find below the information for the start of the 2024-25 academic year for the Bachelor Degrees and Double Bachelor's Degree of the School of Engineering (ETSE):

 Contents